Academic Program Review

 Introduction

 This section provides a brief overview of the program(s) under review.
 It provides a clear and concise description of the program’s strengths and challenges.
-It includes the program's mission and vision, describes all major and minor degrees, and describes the organizational structure within the department that supports the program(s).
+It includes the program's mission and vision, describes all graduate and undergraduate (major and minor) programs, and describes the organizational structure within the department that supports the program(s).
 The introduction must make explicit reference to the relationship between the program and the College mission and should highlight the strategic goals of the College’s Strategic Plan that are specifically supported by the program.
-Below are topics to address in the Introduction.
+Topics to address in this section include:

 - Mission and vision of the department that houses the program under review; relationship to the College mission and vision